Frank Williams, founder of Formula One team, dies at 79

 With Saudi Arabian funding and the hiring of Australian driver Alan Jones, Williams Grand Prix Engineering became a force.

-At the 1979 British Grand Prix, Jones registered Williams’ first pole position before team-mate Clay Regazzoni took the team’s maiden win a day later.
+At the 1979 British GP, Jones registered Williams’ first pole position before teammate Clay Regazzoni took the team’s first win a day later.

 In 1980, Jones delivered Williams their first title.
 The team also won back-to-back constructors’ championships, while Keke Rosberg was crowned drivers’ champion in 1982.
 But, in 1986, Williams’ life would change forever.